justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

   <li>Add human engineered input features.</li>
 </ul>

-&emsp; I will be posting some games that I played against it soon!
+&emsp; I will be posting some games that I played against it at a later date.

 ## 7. References